 Live such good lives among the pagans that, though they accuse you of doing wrong, they may see your good deeds and glorify God on the day he visits us~ 1st Peter 2:12 NIV

-Over the course of the last month, I have heard the same quote repeated three times, by three different speakers in three entirely unconnected settings.
-It did not take me long to discover that the quote in question came from the book Christianity and The Social Order, written by William Temple (1880-1944), it reads:
+Over the course of the last thirty days or so, I have heard the same quote repeated three times, by three different speakers in three entirely different settings.
+The quote in question came from an old tome entitled: Christianity and The Social Order, by William Temple (1880-1944).
+The quote itself reads:

 “The Church is the only organization that does not exist for itself, but for those who live outside of it.”

-It’s important to note that every speaker citing this quote used it to make a case for the belief that the only real mission of the church is to evangelize the lost.
-Each one stated (in slightly different ways) that the church exists to reach those outside the church and every activity the church engages in ought to be focused entirely on reaching people who do not yet have a relationship with Jesus.
+Contextually, it’s important to note every speaker citing the aforementioned quote used it to make the case for their belief the only real mission of the church is to evangelize the lost.
+Each one stated (in slightly different ways) the church exists to reach those outside the church and every activity the church engages in ought to be focused entirely on reaching people who do not yet have a relationship with Jesus.

-This is a bit off-topic, and I’m more than a little reluctant to bring it up at all.
-Mainly because I know that pointing out the following pesky little detail makes me sound like a smarty-pants-know-it-all jerk-face.
+This is a bit a bit of a rabbit trail, and I’m more than a little reluctant to bring it up at all.
+Mainly because pointing out the following pesky little detail makes me look like a smarty-pants-know-it-all jerk-face.

 I cannot remain silent.
 In the context of the book the quote had nothing at all to do with with evangelism, reaching the lost, missions, or becoming a mission minded church.
-In his book Mr. Temple was attempting to make a case for his view that churches and ministers ought to support the implementation of state-sponsored welfare systems.
-Whatever you believe about state-sponsored social welfare, it is not exactly an evangelistic enterprise.
+Mr. Temple’s book makes a case for for ministers and Christians supporting the implementation of state-sponsored welfare systems.
+Whatever you believe about state-sponsored social welfare, it’s far from an evangelistic enterprise.

 Now back to the actual point I was attempting to make here.